 - Try not to waste your precious energy on beating yourself up mentally.
 Life is hard enough without us being harder on ourselves.

-- Recognize that doing your best is always enough.
+Regardless of what you did or didn’t accomplish today, try to recognize that doing your best is always enough.
 Is breathing all you accomplished today?
 That is enough.